cnrancher/rancher-upgrade-authtool/README.md

 To fix this, we change to use unique ID attribute of user/group in LDAP/AD.

-`rancher-upgrade-authtool` will help you to add new principal attribute to your history users when you upgrading pandaria with LDAP/AD Authentication.
+`rancher-upgrade-authtool` will help you to add new principal attribute to your history users when you are going to upgrade to RPM with LDAP/AD Authentication.

 > This step is requisite when you upgrading pandaria from v2.3.3-ent or previous version with LDAP/AD authentication config.